-It’s billed as a forum where consumers can get straight answers from independent experts about genetically engineered foods, and some journalists take it seriously as an unbiased source, but the GMO Answers website is a straight-up marketing tool to spin GMOs in a positive light.
-As evidence:
+GMO Answers is billed as a forum where consumers can get straight answers from independent experts about genetically engineered foods, and some journalists take it seriously as an unbiased source.
+But the website is a straight-up industry marketing tool to spin GMOs in a positive light.

 1) GMO Answers was created as a vehicle to sway public opinion in favor of GMOs.
 Soon after Monsanto and its allies beat back the 2012 ballot initiative to label GMOs in California, Monsanto announced plans to launch a new public relations campaign to reshape the reputation of GMOs.
-They hired the public relations firm FleishmanHillard (owned by Omnicom) for an at-least million-dollar campaign.
+They hired the public relations firm FleishmanHillard (owned by Omnicom) for a seven-figure campaign.

 As part of the effort, the PR firm Ketchum (also owned by Omnicom) was hired by the Council for Biotechnology Information – funded by Monsanto, BASF, Bayer, Dow, Dupont and Syngenta – to create GMOAnswers.com.
 The site promised to clear up confusion and dispel mistrust about GMOs using the unedited voices of so-called “independent experts.”